menu

 Demographics

-The citizens of Ray City are slightly less educated than the national average of 21.84% for the average city or town: 16.37% of adults in Ray City have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Ray City rank slightly lower than the national average.
+16.37% of adults 25 and older in Ray City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Ray City in 2022 was $19,342, which is low income relative to Georgia and the nation.
 This equates to an annual income of $77,368 for a family of four.
 However, Ray City contains both very wealthy and poor people as well.